 Once again, Caribou Gourmand is bringing its highly anticipated weekend maple brunch.
-The menu consists of cabane à sucre classics as well as more creative dishes laden with maple syrup, such as the “La Cabane plate” with an 8-hour braised ham, maple sausage, maple bacon, baked beans, maple scrambled eggs, creton, fruit ketchup, artisan sourdough bread and potatoes.
+The menu consists of cabane à sucre-inspired dishes laden with maple syrup, such as the “La Cabane plate” with an 8-hour braised ham, maple sausage, maple bacon, baked beans, maple scrambled eggs, creton, fruit ketchup, artisan sourdough bread and potatoes.
 Pick and choose among all the dishes available and create your perfect sugar shack brunch.
 Some vegetarian options are available.
 (Fridays, Saturdays and Sundays from March 11th to April 16th).

-Griffintown’s Instagram-ready Perles et Paddock sugar shack brunch is making a comeback this year.
+Griffintown’s Instagram-ready Perles et Paddock sugar shack brunch is back in all its sweet glory this year.
 The elevated 3-course maple menu includes dishes such as pea soup with smoked veal tongue, baked beans with smoke lion’s mane mushroom, and house made maple smoked ham.
-They also offer a vegetarian 3-course menu.
+They also offer vegetarian options.

 Festivals and celebrations

-If a real sugar shack experience is what you’re after, be sure to check out Sucrerie de la Montagne from mid-February until the end of April.
+If a real sugar shack experience is what you’re after, be sure to check out Sucrerie de la Montagne in February, March and April.
 Named a Québec heritage site and situated amid a 120-acre forest of century-old maple trees atop Mont Rigaud (an hour away from downtown Montréal), this place will make you feel like you’re experiencing the authentic Québécois tradition of “sugaring off.”

 For another authentic experience of Québec sugar shacks, visit the Apple Sugar Shack of Labonté de la Pomme.
-Known as the first apple shack in Québec, this family-run establishment located 45 minutes outside the city offers menus influenced by its specialt: apples.
-From March to April, choose among three formulas: a traditional dining room meal, a take-out or delivery option or a faster and less elaborate on-the-go one.
+Known as the first apple shack in Québec, this family-run establishment located 45 minutes outside the city offers menus influenced by its specialty apples.
+In March and April, choose among several formulas: a traditional dining room meal, a take-out or delivery option or a faster and less elaborate on-the-go one.
 Vegetarian menus are available.

 The maple experience at home

 Chef Martin Picard runs what is perhaps the most famous sugar shack in Québec.
-This season, his Au Pied de Cochon sugar shack remains closed for in person dining, as does their partner and neighbour chef Vincent Dion Lavallée’s La Cabane d’à Côté.
+This season, his Au Pied de Cochon sugar shack is already fully booked for the season.
 They are, however, offering a gargantuan feast to celebrate the season at home.
-The generous box for 2 contains such delicious items as maple brioche bread, foie gras stuffed meatloaf and pineapple and maple upside down cake.
+The generous box for 2 contains such delicious items as a maple brioche, a foie gras and pistachio cake, and a glazed ham with apple sauce.

-Maple stands abound at all Montréal’s public markets have a slew of maple-related activities and treats available this season, from maple taffy to a seasonal maple water sorbet.
-Maple stands abound at all market locations starting in early March and until late April.
-While you’re there, stock up on your yearly supply of maple syrup, which you can purchase directly from the producers.
+Maple stands abound at all Montréal’s public markets starting in early March and until late April so stock up on your yearly supply of maple syrup, which you can purchase directly from the producers.